Reasoning about identifier spaces: How to make Chord correct: Overview of correct Chord

 In the fourth stage of Figure~\ref{fig:join}, 7 stabilizes, which causes it to adopt 10 as its new successor.
 In the last stage 7 notifies and 10 rectifies, so the predecessor of 10 becomes 7.
 Now the new member 10 is completely incorporated into the ring, and all the pointers shown are correct.

 The protocol requires that a member or live node always responds to queries in a timely fashion.
-A node ceases to become a member in a {\it fail} operation, which can represent failure of the machine, or the node's silently leaving the network.
-A member that has failed is also referred to as a {\it dead node}.
+A node ceases to be a member in a {\it fail} operation, which can represent failure of the machine, or the node's silently leaving the network.
+A member that has failed is also referred to as a {\it dead} node.
 The protocol also requires that, after a member fails, it no longer responds to queries from other members.
 With this behavior, members can detect the failure of other members perfectly by observing whether they respond to a query before a timeout occurs.
+Failed nodes can rejoin later by executing a new {\it join} operation.

 Failures can produce gaps in the ring, which are repaired during stabilization.
 As a member attempts to query its successor for stabilization, it may find that its successor is dead.
 In this case it attempts to query the next member in its successor list and make this its new successor, continuing through the list until it finds a live successor.